gardehal/pg6100-exam-h18/movies/README.md

 IllegalStateException, caused by something in the Spring framework, which is called by the MovieApplication.
 This could mean several things, either that the project does not pick up an external resource (like a dependency), or it could be a missing setting somewhere.
-I did model the project after the modules found in [ References ](#References) with the same resources and dependencies.
+I did model the project after the modules found in [ references ](#References) with the same resources and dependencies.

 The second error seems to be caused by a Nullpointer which later turn into an error creating a bean.
 I would assume this is due to inexperience with Kotlin, or possibly the DTOs fields.